temenostech/temenos-platform-documentation/docfx_project/home/enterprise-view.md

 # Enterprise View

-This section provides an overview of what the TCD solution is, and how it fits in with the wider Temenos and bank enterprise.
+This section provides an overview of what the Temenos Continuous Deployment Platform solution is, and how it fits in with the wider Temenos and bank enterprise.

 ![](./images/enterprise-view.png)